AurelianTactics/OpenTactics/docs/docs.md

 Misc file showing outline of how state behavior works Not implementing anywhere but useful for understanding things at a high level

-/*
-to do
+[9.2] Enums
+Collection of enums. enum is a special "class" that represents a group of constants.

+Assets/Scripts/Enums/*
+	[9.2a] Alliances.cs
+		PlayerUnit relationship status with another PlayerUnit.
+Ie allied, hostile, etc.
+	[9.2b] Directions.cs
+		Directions a PlayerUnit can face N,E,S,W
+	[9.2c] Drivers.cs
+		How a PlayerUnit has its active turn selected.
+Ie player input, AI, etc.
+	[9.2d] EquipSlots.cs
+		Slots equipment can be equipped on a PlayerUnit [9.2e] Facings.cs
+		Way a PlayerUnit can face another PlayerUnit/other type of object.
+Front, Side, Back [9.2f] Locomotions.cs
+		When a PlayerUnit moves, ways the PU can move across the map.
+Ie walk, fly, teleport.
+	[9.2g] Phases.cs
+		Phases GameLoop.cs can be in
+	[9.2h] StatTypes.cs
+		Not implemented
+	[9.2i] Targets.cs
+		When using an ability, the target types (self, ally, target etc) [9.2j] Teams.cs
+		Not implemented
+	[9.2k] WalkAroundInput.cs
-how to do docs better in general
+		WA mode, different types of inputs that can be done for a PlayerUnit turn /* to do how to do docs better in general